knowledgepixels/nanodash/INSTALL-with-Docker.md

 ## Step 2: Download and Run docker-compose.yml

-Download [docker-compose.yml](docker-compose.yml) to a convenient location in your file system.
+Download [docker-compose.yml](https://github.com/peta-pico/nanobench/raw/master/docker-compose.yml) to a convenient location in your file system.
-Then run `docker-compose up` on a command line in the same directory.
+Then run `docker-compose up` on the command line in the same directory.

 ## Step 3: Follow Instructions